Secret Shore Natural Nature Trail

 Enjoy the winding woodland paths along the shore of Strangford Lough, while the kids clamber over and under fallen trees to discover which animals call our woods their home.
-See Castle Ward from a different view and grab an epic family photo on our selfie seat.
+See Castle Ward from a different view and end your epic outing with a family photo on our selfie seat.

 Set off from the Lough Shore car park and follow the trail to discover homes for animals, insects and birds, as well as a host of fungi in the autumn months.